-David Bowen cofounded New American Press in 2002.
-His work has appeared in The Literary Review, Colorado Review, Flyway, Serving House Journal, and elsewhere.
-He completed a PhD at the University of Wisconsin-Milwaukee and an MFA at the University of North Carolina-Greensboro.
+David Bowen cofounded New American Press in 2002 and MAYDAY Magazine in 2009.
+His writing has appeared in The Literary Review, Colorado Review, Flyway, Serving House Journal, and elsewhere.
 He lives in Milwaukee, Wisconsin.

 Jason Lee Brown coedits the anthology series New Stories from the Midwest.
 His books include the historical novel Prowler: The Mad Gasser of Mattoon, the novella Championship Run, and the poetry chapbook Blue Collar Fathers.
 His fiction has appeared in Kenyon Review, The Literary Review, North American Review, The Journal, Southern Humanities Review, Ecotone, and elsewhere.
 A graduate of the Southern Illinois University Carbondale MFA program, Jason lives in Champaign, Illinois, where he serves as editor-in-chief at River Styx.

 Shanie Latham coedits the anthology series New Stories from the Midwest.
 She served as River Styx’s Managing Editor from 2009 to 2013.
 She earned a BA in Media Studies from the University of Houston Clear Lake and a MFA in Creative Writing from Southern Illinois University Carbondale.
 She is Assistant Professor of English at Jefferson College in Missouri.